Chart Color Schemes

 Lakemba features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Dwelling structure in Lakemba, as evaluated at the latest Census held on 28 August 2016, comprised 25.6% houses and 74.4% other dwellings including semi-detached, apartments, and 'other' dwellings.
-This compares to Sydney metropolitan area's figures of 48.7% houses and 51.3% other dwellings as at the same Census date.
-Home ownership in Lakemba stood at 20.9%, with mortgaged dwellings at 19.2% and rented dwellings at 59.9%.
-The median monthly mortgage repayment in the area was $1,712, below Sydney metro's average of $2,167 recorded as of June 2021.
-Lakemba's median weekly rent figure was $350, compared to Sydney metro's $390 at the same date.
-Nationally, Lakemba's mortgage repayments were lower than the Australian average of $1,863 as of June 2021, while rents were less than the national figure of $375 recorded in the same period.
+In Lakemba, as per the latest Census, 25.6% of dwellings were houses while 74.4% were other types such as semi-detached, apartments, and 'other' dwellings.
+In comparison, Sydney metropolitan area had 48.7% houses and 51.3% other dwellings.
+Home ownership in Lakemba was at 20.9%, with mortgaged dwellings at 19.2% and rented ones at 59.9%.
+The median monthly mortgage repayment in the area was $1,712, lower than Sydney metro's average of $2,167.
+The median weekly rent figure in Lakemba was $350, compared to Sydney metro's $390.
+Nationally, Lakemba's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing